 Travel costs – This could be any travel costs that are specifically because of your injury, and could include car park fees for hospital visits, petrol, public transport or taxi.

 Medical costs – Do you pay for your prescriptions?
-You could look at claiming these costs back if they are specifically for treatment of your injury.
+You could look at claiming these costs back if they are specifically for treatment of your injury sustained in a work environment.
 In addition, costs could be claimed for physiotherapy, mobility aids and more.

 Care Costs – If you’ve had to have someone help you with daily tasks such as dressing and cleaning yourself after your minor injury at work, then the person providing your care could have their costs covered.